AndersDeath/diary2/000-current.md

 # 20 September - Wednesday - Yerevan - 356 day of immigration

 First layoffs happened.
 I lost two members in my team.
 Ryan and Anton will not work in the team.
 It's bad for me because I will have to support the majority of managerial tasks that I moved to them.
 It's huge loss for me.
 I need to work in this env for the next two months and hopefully I will be in another company.
 Additionally DRSMILE closed business in Poland.
+A polish guy destroyed their business there by facebook group.